 If we are open to its influence, music has the ability to break down barriers, pulling like a social glue across languages, distances, and generations.
 Connecting strangers and communities.

 It can calm us when we are anxious and thoughts are swirling within our heads.
 Inspire creativity when are feeling blocked.
 And perhaps if we let it, music will soothe us to sleep again.

 But for me, the most important aspect of all, is that music transcends time.
 It gently tugs us back to times long past, carrying among it notes of comfort from the most unexpected of places.
-Where words fail, music always speaks.
+As Hans Christian Anderson said, “where words fail, music always speaks”.